-Students are concurrently enrolled as MC students, and course grades from College Institute appear on the student’s MC transcript.
-MC courses do not count toward high school graduation requirements, and the grades are not counted as part of the high school grade point average (GPA).
+Students are concurrently enrolled as MC students, and course grades from the Dual Enrollment program appear on the student’s MC transcript.
+Students may choose to have these MC courses also count towards their high school graduation requirements, and the grades may be counted as part of their weighted high school grade point average (WGPA).

 - Meet the Accuplacer assessment levels, OR

 - Minimum SAT score of 480 on Evidence-Based Reading/Writing OR

 - Minimum ACT score of 21 on English, OR

 - Meet qualifying Alternative Placement Program (APP) scores

 Both MCPS and MC charge fees to students taking college courses, but Dual Enrollment classes are available at a reduced rate compared to the rates for a regular student at Montgomery College.
 Financial assistance is available through MCPS and MC to students with demonstrated need.